 Source: World Bank

 Looking at GDP per capita it is immediately visible that Indonesia still has a long road ahead compared to the more developed nations.
 In fact, Indonesia has one of the lowest per capita GDP of any nation in the world.
-Through a number of government development plans, the Indonesian government intends to raise this figure to around USD $14,250 - $15,500 by 2025 but whether this ambitious intention will be realized remains doubtful and - as mentioned above - this indicator does not reflect the (unequal) distribution of income or wealth in the Indonesian society.
-Effective government policy is needed to provide more Indonesian children with education as well as to stimulate job creation in order to absorb a growing workforce.
+Through a number of government development plans, the Indonesian government intends to raise this figure to around USD $14,250 - $15,500 by 2025 but whether this ambitious target will be realized remains doubtful and - as mentioned above - this indicator does not reflect the (equal) distribution of income or wealth in the Indonesian society.
+Effective government policy is needed to provide more Indonesian children with education and adults with employment opportunities.